tghurair/agentic-prompting/README.md

 3. **Leverage Agentic Prompting**: Use this feature for advanced optimization of your prompts.
 4. **Iterate and Refine**: Continuously improve your prompt crafting skills across all tabs.

-## Benefits

-- Improve the quality and relevance of AI-generated responses.
-- Enhance control over AI outputs.
-- Test and refine your prompts in a sandbox environment.
-- Gain deeper insights into AI reasoning processes.
-- Optimize AI performance for specific tasks.

 ## Installation

 To get started, clone the repository and install the required dependencies: